secretGeek/til/windows/bash_on_windows.md

 # Installing bash on windows.

-You need to at least have Windows 10 anniversary edition:
+You need to have (at least) Windows 10 anniversary edition:

 Check with `[Environment]::OSVersion.Version` (see [How can I tell which version of Windows is currently running?](which_version.md)), you want at least "10.0.14393.0"

-> Once you're sure you're using the correct version, open the Settings app and head to Update & Security > For Developers.
+> Once you're sure you're using the correct version, open the Settings app and head to Update & Security -> For Developers.
 Activate the "Developer Mode" switch here to enable Developer Mode.

-You get a super scary warning (because you'll be allowing apps to be sideloaded)
+You get a super scary warning (because you'll be allowing "apps" to be sideloaded)

 Then a message... "installing developer mode package..."